Technology

 Icon-Quiz-Small Created with Sketch.
 Exchange Server Design and Administration

 This course introduces the skills and knowledge necessary to design, install, configure, administer, and support the Exchange Server 2016 messaging server within an enterprise environment.
 Students will also find that this course serves as an excellent foundation for managing corporate mailboxes in Microsoft’s Office 365 platform.
+Additionally, this course covers the concepts tested on the Microsoft certification exam 70-345: Designing and Deploying Microsoft Exchange Server 2016.

 Icon-Quiz-Small Created with Sketch.
 Field Placement - Advanced Systems Management and Cybersecurity